-This course focuses on leadership as a complex developmental process.
-Concentration focuses on the behaviors of leadership styles.
+Effective 2014-2015 only.
+This course focuses on leadership as a complex developmental process and the behaviors of leadership styles.
 Evaluation of action programs fosters practical application in leadership assessment to improve workplace situations.
-Topics to be covered include organizational dynamics through leadership, issues of diversity with regard to followership in a group context, assessment of an assortment of leadership styles, and ethics in leadership.
+Topics covered include organizational dynamics through leadership, issues of diversity with regard to followership in a group context, assessment of an assortment of leadership styles, and ethics in leadership.